 Build your best employee recognition program yet.

 Now that you have some guidance, let’s get to it!
 We’d love to hear how these recommendations shaped your employee recognition plans.
 Reach out to Hello@blueboard.com if you have any questions along the way, or drop us a note in the comments section below.
-And be sure to check out the full suite of products Blueboard offers to power meaningful employee recognition, at scale, for your company.
+And be sure to check out the full suite of products Blueboard offers to power meaningful recognition programs, at scale, for your company.